bedasoj/gtst_course/Day4_FurtherOnLinux.md

     ○ …

 ##🥇 VIM

-    ● Before vi the primary editor used on Unix was the line editor ○ User was able to see/edit only one line of the text at a time ● Then then vi editor improved and developed VIM. ( VI iMproved) ● The vim editor is:
+>● Before vi the primary editor used on Unix was the line editor
+    ○ User was able to see/edit only one line of the text at a time ● Then then vi editor improved and developed VIM. ( VI iMproved)

+>● *The vim editor is:
     ○ a very powerful
     ○ but at the same time it is cryptic
-        ○ It is hard to learn, specially for windows users ● It have to modes
+    ○ It is hard to learn, specially for windows users*

+>● It have two modes
-        ○ Command mode -> where you can do commands
-        ○ Input mode -> where you can write
+    **○ Command mode** -> where you can do commands **○ Input mode**-> where you can write

 *VIM Syntax:*
        #️⃣ **vim yourfilename**